Millionxsam/DisFuse-Docs/docs/Interactions/slash.md

 # Slash Commands

-## What are slash commands?
+## What are Slash Commands?

-Slash commands are the main method of communicating with discord bot.
+Slash Commands are the main method of communicating with Discord bots.
 Users can run commands on a Discord bot to interact with it.

 Users can type "/" in the chat to see the list of available commands.